ChrisJabb21/Makars-Bazaar/README.md

 # JS Ecommerce app

-Ecommerce shopping web app made with Vanilla JavaScript for the frontend, with NodeJS and MongoDB for the backend.
+Full-stack Ecommerce web app made with Vanilla JavaScript for the frontend, with NodeJS and MongoDB for the backend.
+Root direct contains package.json configuration needed to run node backend. frontend subdirectory has the package.json for running the frontend.

 ## Technologies used
 ---